Bournemouth: 7 unmissable things to do by the sea

 Fish and chips is a must while you’re in Bournemouth, and there’s no shortage of places to get your fill.
 Harry Ramsden's is a bit of an institution right next to the Pier, and Chez Fred is well worth a trip into trendy Westbourne for.
 But if you want widescreen sea views, it’s got to be the terrace at Key West Bar & Grill.
 Right on the end of the Bournemouth Pier, this is the place to tuck into fish and chips or a swanky seafood platter as you watch the surfers ride the waves below.

 6. Take the land train to Boscombe

 For the quintessential Bournemouth seaside experience, hop on the land train to Boscombe.
-It leaves from Bournemouth Pier, costs about £3.30 for an adult ticket, and will sweep you along the coast all the way to Boscombe pier.
+It leaves from Bournemouth Pier, and will sweep you along the coast all the way to Boscombe pier.
 The Blue Flag beach steals the show here, but there’s also an art trail that leads you to the main shopping street, and a market on Thursdays and Saturdays.
 When you’ve had a wander, just jump back on the land train back to Bournemouth – or it’s a pleasant half-an-hour walk along the prom.